 With turnover expanding at a rate of 50% every year, Coolblue was experiencing the kind of exponential growth companies dream about.
 The actionable insights team is key in driving this growth.
 Using a business intelligence (BI) platform, the organization analyzes both transactional and customer survey data to identify opportunities to generate increased revenue and support an overall positive customer experience.
-But the team soon found they were outgrowing their BI platform, an on-premise SQL Server using SSIS and Python for ETL, Hadoop on AWS, and R-server for data science.
+But the team soon found they were outgrowing their BI platform, an on-premises SQL Server using SSIS and Python for ETL, Hadoop on AWS, and R-server for data science.
 “We had become limited in the amount of data we could process,” says Robert Saxby, Coolblue BI Technical Lead.
 “We grew so quickly that we were just tagging new functions onto our system as we needed them, until eventually the whole thing didn’t work.”

 The over-complicated setup would force data through a series of different systems and transformations.
-Robert offers an everyday example: “We had GAP exporting to Google BigQuery, so to merge that data with other data in a spreadsheet we had to export from BigQuery to Google Cloud Storage, move the data to S3, run it into Hadoop, export it to an on-premise SQL Server, then export it to Excel.”
+Robert offers an everyday example: “We had GAP exporting to Google BigQuery, so to merge that data with other data in a spreadsheet we had to export from BigQuery to Google Cloud Storage, move the data to S3, run it into Hadoop, export it to an on-premises SQL Server, then export it to Excel.”
 Some processes would take over eight hours to run, and inefficiency was holding the company back.

 At first, Robert and his team considered redesigning the whole system on a SQL Server.
 But concern that the same problems would arise again propelled them towards a more forward-looking solution: an integrated platform that could handle data from all kinds of sources, incorporate streaming, run in real-time, and enable sophisticated data analysis.
 “We wanted to be able to build new, advanced functionality in order to provide the best experience for our customers,” says Robert.
 The new platform had to be cost effective and reliable, too, so that Coolblue’s creative developers could focus on adding value instead of on maintenance.

-Coolblue ran an initial trial and hack-week with Google BigQuery and Google Analytics Premium, supported by Google’s service partner Datatonic.
+Coolblue ran an initial trial and hack-week with Google BigQuery and Google Analytics 360, supported by Google’s service partner Datatonic.
 "Once we experienced the simplicity and cost-effectiveness of a fully-managed solution," says Robert, "Google Cloud Platform was the clear choice for our data needs."

 Once Google Cloud Dataflow had been added to the mix, Coolblue used their greatly increased speed and data processing capacity to create data-driven features.
 Because Google Cloud Platform enables data streaming, the engine doesn’t have to depend on cookies that risk interception by adblockers.
 Currently, the engine operates using three days of logged data.
 Moving ahead, Google Cloud Storage will be used to keep an ongoing repository of all data logs to deliver an even stronger personalized shopping experience through recommendations.
 It’s an experimental, step-by-step approach made possible by GCP’s costing policy, which lets Coolblue pay only for the capacity they use and scale rapidly without prohibitive upfront investment.